Las Vegas campus shooting leaves three dead, one in critical condition | Law-Order

 Las Vegas campus shooting leaves three dead, one in critical condition

-"The suspect is deceased," he added Sheriff Kevin McMahill of Las Vegas Metropolitan Police Department said there was no longer any threat to the community, but the main UNLV campus and other branches of the university were being closed for the day "out of an abundance of caution."
-Officers were still searching through each building on the sprawling grounds to ensure "we don't have additional victims or subjects," the sheriff said.
+A lone shooter opened fire on the main campus of the University of Nevada, Las Vegas, on Wednesday, killing three people and wounding a fourth before the suspect was shot dead by police, authorities said at a news briefing hours afterward.
+Police declined to publicly identify the assailant, going so far as to avoid any mention of the suspect's gender, nor did they give any information about the four victims struck by gunfire - three fatally - or their connection to the university.

-A shooting on the main campus of the University of Nevada, Las Vegas, on Wednesday left at least three people dead before the bloodshed ended with the suspect's own death, authorities said.
-The Las Vegas Police Department said in written statement on social media that three people, aside from the shooter, were killed.
-Another person who was shot is in critical condition.
+The surviving gunshot victim was listed in stable condition, according to Sheriff Kevin McMahill of the Las Vegas Metropolitan Police Department.
+He said several other people suffered panic attacks during the pandemonium, and a number of officers were treated for minor injuries sustained during a search of the sprawling campus for any additional victims or suspects.
+None were found.

-Authorities have not identified the victims.
-It also remained unclear whether the suspect was shot dead by police or committed suicide.
+No mention was made of a possible motive for the violence, and police did not disclose the type of firearm used.
 Vincent Perez, a professor at the school, known by its initials UNLV, told MSNBC by phone that he had heard a lot of gunfire before taking cover on campus.

 "I would say just seven, eight shots, one after another, loud and very loud," he said.
 "As soon as we heard that, we ran back inside and we realized this is a real shooting, and there's an active shooter on campus."
 Official details of the incident remained sketchy.

-The sheriff said students on the campus appeared to have been badly shaken, as were people in the aftermath of a mass shooting in 2017, when a gunman opened fire from a high-rise hotel window onto a music festival below along the Las Vegas Strip.
+The sheriff said many students he encountered appeared to have been badly shaken, recalling how people were likewise traumatized in the aftermath of a mass shooting in 2017, when a gunman opened fire from a high-rise hotel window onto a music festival below along the Las Vegas Strip.
 Sixty people were killed and hundreds more were wounded in what still ranks as the deadliest mass shooting by a single gunman in U.S. history.
-In Washington, the White House said it was monitoring the situation in Las Vegas on Wednesday.
-(Writing and reporting by Steve Gorman in Los Angeles; Additional reporting by Jasper Ward in Washington, Dan Whitcomb in Long Beach, California, and Brad Brooks in Longmont, Colorado)
+(Writing and reporting by Steve Gorman in Los Angeles; Additional reporting by Brad Brooks in Longmont, Colorado, Jasper Ward in Washington and Dan Whitcomb in Long Beach, California Editing by Frank McGurty and Shri Navaratnam)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)